sdu-cfei/modest-py/README.md

 ## Usage

 Users are supposed to call only the high level API included in ``modestpy.Estimation``.
-The API is fully discussed in [this wiki page](https://github.com/sdu-cfei/modest-py/wiki/modestpy-API).
+The API is fully discussed in [this wiki](https://github.com/sdu-cfei/modest-py/wiki/modestpy-API).
 You can also check out this [simple example](/examples/simple).
 The basic usage is as follows:

 ```python
 >>> from modestpy import Estimation